-ISPRA together with CRPA participated to the preparation of the instructions for specific queries (grazing, housing, storage and land spreading) of the 2010 Agricultural Census, 2013 and 2016 Farm Structure Survey (FSS), and 2020 Agricultural Census.
-This exercise will allow obtaining information useful as required by the EC regulation and the improvement of the emission inventory, which will include peculiarities of agricultural production in Italy.
+ISPRA together with CRPA participated to the preparation of the instructions for specific queries (grazing, housing, storage and land spreading) of the 2010 and 2020 Agricultural Census, 2013 and 2016 Farm Structure Survey (FSS).
+This exercise provides useful information for improving the emission inventory.